Forest clinch promotion and second-successive title

 Player of the match Hartley made the final score 11-1 as Forest claimed the title in style.

-Forest are now 72 games unbeaten, with two games remaining this season, at York on Saturday, and at home to the same opponents on Sunday.
+Forest are now 72 games unbeaten, with two games remaining this season, at York tomorrow, and at home to the same opponents.